eyanoapp/opensigl/docs/en/for-developers/end-to-end-tests.md

 # End-to-end Tests

-BHIMA has a large collection of end-to-end tests using the [Playwright testing environment](https://playwright.dev/docs/intro).
+OpenSIGL has a large collection of end-to-end tests using the [Playwright testing environment](https://playwright.dev/docs/intro).
 The following guidelines how to get the tests working in your environment.
-This description assumes that you have already set up BHIMA development environment (see [Installation](./installing-bhima.md)).
+This description assumes that you have already set up OpenSIGL development environment (see [Installation](./installing-opensigl.md)).

 1. Install Playwwright (the tests currently only use the chromium browser):
 ```bash